Jim Devellano

 James Devellano (born January 18, 1943) is a Canadian sports executive.
 He currently serves as the senior vice-president & alternate governor of the Detroit Red Wings National Hockey League (NHL) team and vice-president of the Detroit Tigers Major League Baseball (MLB) team.
 He is also part owner and alternate governor of the Saginaw Spirit.

-During Devellano's time with the Red Wings, he played a large role in building the teams that eventually won two consecutive Stanley Cup Championships, including the drafting of Steve Yzerman and Nicklas Lidstrom as well as bringing the Russian Five together, three of whom he persuaded to defect from Russia in order to play for the Wings.
+During Devellano's time with the Red Wings, he played a large role in building the teams that eventually won multiple Stanley Cup Championships, including the drafting of Steve Yzerman and Nicklas Lidstrom as well as bringing the Russian Five together, three of whom he persuaded to defect from Russia in order to play for the Wings.

 Early career

 Devellano is originally from the Toronto area, growing up in the Cabbagetown and Scarborough areas.
 In 1959, he dropped out of high school after failing grade 9 algebra, and found work in the Toronto garment district for 80 cents an hour.
 He also spent time coaching and playing hockey, and closely followed the Toronto Maple Leafs and Toronto Marlboros.

 In the 1960s, Devellano was employed by the Canadian government as a claims adjuster.
 During his frequent business trips, Devellano watched as many major junior hockey games as he could, and eventually found a job with the St. Louis Blues, working on spec (essentially no guaranteed compensation) as an amateur scout for general manager Lynn Patrick and head scout Frank Mario.
 Devellano and Patrick had met in person during the 1967 NHL Expansion Draft in Montreal.
 One of the first players Devellano recommended, Gary Edwards, was drafted in the first round by the Blues in the 1968 NHL Draft.
 Also a part of the Blues organization at the time was Scotty Bowman, who was first an assistant coach and assistant general manager, and later head coach of the Blues.